-We next considered the impact of the type-2 mutator heuristic on NEA.
-This low-level heuristic is the same between EA and NEA and is not a learned function.
-To understand how important it is to NEA's performance, we ran ``all-1 NEA'', a variant of NEA in which only the neural mutator is used, and not the type-2 mutator.
-The results are shown in \autoref{fig:no2}, along with the curve for NEA as in \autoref{fig:40k}, for comparison.
-It is clear that NEA and all-1 NEA perform very similarly in most scenarios.
-The main difference is at $\alpha=1.0$, where we see that all-1 NEA underperforms NEA, achieving higher $C_p$.
-It appears that the minor adjustments to existing routes made by the type-2 mutator are more important here, where the neural net policy has been pushed to the extremes of its behaviour, but have little impact at $\alpha < 1.0$.
+The type-2 heuristic is the same between EA and NEA and is not a learned function.
+To understand how important this heuristic is to NEA's performance, we ran `all-1 NEA', a variant of NEA in which the type-2 heuristic is dropped and only the neural heuristic is used.
+The results are shown in \autoref{fig:no2}, along with the curve for NEA (reproduced from \autoref{fig:40k}) for comparison.